Archive for July, 2012

 Tuesday, July 31st, 2012

-Urban Coalition, a Syracuse Jazz in the City alumni band, made their return to Syracuse and played the Northeast Jazz & Wine Festival on Saturday.
+Urban Jazz Coalition, a Syracuse Jazz in the City alumni band, prostate made their return to Syracuse and played the Northeast Jazz & Wine Festival on Saturday.
 The band, featuring Richard Randolph on sax and Phil Raney on Bass, especially pleased the crowd when the played a rendition of the Luther Vandross hit “Never Too Much.”

 The band also backed the featured act of the night, Jessy J.